 I read a great post on HN written by Lei Mao talking about the differences between the various "profile" scripts - .bashrc, .profile, .bash_profile - and it made me realize just how long it's been since I looked at my personal Bash profile.
-I figure the beginning of the year is as good a time as any to take a walk through my personal .bashrc file and see if I can even remember what everything does ;) If you'd like a copy to follow along or for your own personal use, here you go - my bashrc.
+I figure the beginning of the year is as good a time as any to take a walk through my personal .bashrc file and see if I can even remember what everything does ;) If you'd like a copy to follow along or for your own personal use, here you go:

 I want to start with a couple of caveats - first, I'm sure my profile isn't nearly as interesting or cutting-edge as some others.
 Yes, it's kind of simple, but I've been using it for almost 7 years now and it's performed solidly.
 Second, in order to use it on your box you will need to install a couple of applications (we'll go over those below).
 Finally, I'm a Debian guy and so is my profile; it should work on the most recent Debian-based distros including Ubuntu, but YMMV (if I can find my old Gentoo .bashrc I'll write it up in a separate article).